pygame-community/PygameCommunityBot/README.md

   Launch this Discord bot application.

 Options:
-  --config, --config-path PATH    A path to the 'config.py' file to use for
+  --config PATH                   A path to the 'config.py' file to use for
                                   configuration. credentials and launching.
                                   Failure will occur silently for an
                                   invalid/non-existing path.  [default:
                                   ./config.py]
-  --localconfig, --localconfig-path PATH
+  --localconfig PATH              A path to the optional 'localconfig.py' file
-                                  A path to the optional 'localconfig.py' file to use for locally overriding 'config.py'.
+                                  to use for locally overriding 'config.py'.
                                   Failure will occur silently if this file could cannot be found/read successfully,